Physics: Online Bachelor's Degree

 What Can I Do With My Degree?

 The U.S. Bureau of Labor Statistics (BLS) reports that students who possess a bachelor's degree in physics can go on to become technicians, research assistants and high school physics teachers; however, you'll need a teaching license to work as a physics teacher (www.bls.gov).
-In 2014, the BLS predicted that jobs for physicists would grow eight percent between 2014 and 2024, with job growth projected to be about as fast as the national average.
+In 2018, the BLS predicted that jobs for physicists would grow 14 percent between 2016 and 2026, with job growth projected to be faster than the national average.